-In the NIHR BioResource for Mental Health, we focus on recruiting participants experiencing mental health conditions, as well as apparently healthy people.
+The NIHR BioResource Centre Maudsley leads the NIHR BioResource for Mental Health.
+We focus on recruiting participants experiencing mental health conditions, as well as apparently healthy people.

 Almost 25,000 participants with depression and anxiety have joined through our recruitment and web portals.

-We use a similar approach to better understand eating disorders in our Eating Disorders Genetics Initiative - EDGI; this resource will comprise not only people with anorexia but also those experiencing conditions such as bulimia, binge eating and non-specified eating disorders; people with these disorders can be more difficult to recruit.
+We use a similar approach to better understand eating disorders in our Eating Disorders Genetics Initiative UK (EDGI); this resource will comprise not only people with anorexia but also those experiencing conditions such as bulimia, binge eating and non-specified eating disorders; people with these disorders can be more difficult to recruit.

 During the pandemic, we launched COVID19-related projects; the COVID19 Psychiatry and Neuropsychiatry Genetics (COPING) project will assess mental health during the pandemic and another will study impact on the brain.